jackrobertscott/chomp-react-redux-171005/README.md

 export default connect(mapStateToProps, mapDispatchToProps)(HotdogCreate);
 ```

 The presentational layer is merely the form inputs and validations of those inputs.
-They do not *pull* the redux state.
+They do not *pull* the state.
 When the form is submitted, it will call a submit handler function passed to it by the logical component.
+These presentational form components can be reused by multiple logical components e.g. `HotdogCreate` and `HotdogEdit`.

 `src/hotdog/components/SimpleForm.js`